← back to packet

 What the company does

 Different Gear is an artist management company in the middle of a banner year with Sophia Stel’s breakout campaign.
-Matthew Owchar, founder, has spent decades as a taste-driven operator in Vancouver’s music scene — most recently running Paradise (2019–2025), and UV, his event company, alongside Different Gear.
+Matthew Owchar, co-founder and President, has spent decades as a taste-driven operator in Vancouver’s music scene — most recently running Paradise (2019–2025), and UV, his event company, alongside Different Gear.

 A breakout anchoring a small independent company is a big moment.
 It brings the option to build durable multi-artist capacity and extend the moment outward to the ecosystem.
 New access, relationships, and operating know-how are now available and the company aims to capture this.

-Jarett Holmes will come on as a technology lead on the project.
-His writing, production, and engineering credits — Walk The Moon, Neon Trees, Beach Weather, Lund, Noah Cyrus — have combined streams over 4.3 billion with RIAA Diamond and Platinum certifications.
+Jarett Holmes leads the technology build as Strategic Partner and Technology Lead.
+His writing, production, and engineering credits span major-label and independent releases with combined streams over 4.3 billion and RIAA Diamond and Platinum certifications.
 He co-founded the music-licensing platform Ritual Music in 2016, working across all areas of the business, including product design and engineering.
 In AI, his commercial capabilities work has been deployed to DoorDash, Pinterest, Telus, and Sotheby’s.

 The size and timing of this project are calibrated against how that moment converts.
 DG is currently operating at capacity and the nature of this moment makes three places in the company’s day-to-day operations time-sensitive.
 The grant-funded build is scoped against them directly.